Dynamics of Neural Networks with Continuous Attractors

-The eigenfunctions of $F$ correspond to the various distortion modes of the bump, the first two of which are particularly important.
-(1) The eigenfunction for the eigenvalue $\lambda_0$ is $v_0(x|z)$, and represents a distortion of the amplitude of the bump.
+where $D_0=[(1-2\sqrt{1-k/k_c})^2+1/2]^{1/2}$.
+The eigenfunctions of $F$ correspond to the various distortion modes of the bump.
+Since $\lambda_1=1$ and all other eigenvalues are less than 1, the stationary state is neutrally stable in one component, and stable in all other components.
+The first two eigenfunctions are particularly important.
+(1) The eigenfunction for the eigenvalue $\lambda_0$ is $u_0(x|z)$, and represents a distortion of the amplitude of the bump.
 As we shall see, amplitude changes of the bump affect its tracking performance.
-(2) Central to the tracking capability of CANNs, the eigenfunction for the eigenvalue 1 is $v_1(x|z)$ and is neutrally stable.
-We note that $v_1(x|z)\propto\partial v_0(x|z)/\partial z$, corresponding to the shift of the bump position among the stationary states.
+(2) Central to the tracking capability of CANNs, the eigenfunction for the eigenvalue 1 is $u_1(x|z)$ and is neutrally stable.
+We note that $u_1(x|z)\propto\partial v_0(x|z)/\partial z$, corresponding to the shift of the bump position among the stationary states.
 This neutral stability is the consequence of the translational invariance of the network.
 It implies that when there are external inputs, however small, the bump will move continuously.
 This is a unique property associated with the special structure of a CANN, not shared by other attractor models.
 Other eigenfunctions correspond to distortions of the shape of the bump.
-For example, the eigenfunction for the eigenvalue $1/4$ is $\sqrt{6/7}v_3(x|z)+\sqrt{1/7}v_1(x|z)$, and corresponds to a skewed distortion of the bump.
+For example, the eigenfunction $u_3(x|z)$ corresponds to a skewed distortion of the bump.

 It is instructive to consider the energy landscape in the state space of a CANN.
-Since $F_{mn}$ is not symmetric, a Lyapunov function cannot be derived for Eq.~(\ref{eq:fluc}).
+Since $F(x,x')$ is not symmetric, a Lyapunov function cannot be derived for Eq.~(\ref{eq:fluc}).
 Nevertheless, for each peak position $z$, one can define an effective energy function $E|_z=\sum_n(1-\lambda_n)b_n|_z^2/2$, where $b_n|_z$ is the overlap between $U(x)-\tilde U(x|z)$ and the $n^{\rm th}$ eigenfunction of $F$ centered at $z$.
 Then the dynamics in Eq.~(\ref{eq:fluc}) can be locally described by the gradient descent of $E|_z$ in the space of $b_n|_z$.
 Since the set of points $b_n|_z=0$ for $n\ne 1$ traces out a line with $E|_z=0$ in the state space when $z$ varies, one can envisage a canyon surrounding the line and facilitating the local gradient descent dynamics, as shown in Fig.~1.
 A small force along the tangent of the canyon can move the network state easily.
 This illustrates how the landscape of the state space of a CANN is shaped by the network structure, leading to the neutral stability of the system, and how this neutral stability shapes the network dynamics.

 Next, we consider the network dynamics in the presence of a weak external stimulus.
 Suppose the neural response at time $t$ is peaked at $z(t)$.
 Since the dynamics is primarily dominated by the translational motion of the bump, with secondary distortions in shape, we may develop a time-dependent perturbation analysis using $\{v_n(x|z(t))\}$ as the basis, and consider perturbations in increasing orders of $n$.
 This is done by considering solutions of the form